 4. Laocoön and his Sons

-This is a copy of the one located in the Vatican.
-The Greek Gods are cruel.
+This is a copy of the one in the Vatican, proving that the Greek Gods are cruel.

 5. The Birth of Venus

 Watch the video below to gain a better artistic understanding of this masterpiece.